Chapter 48 BWV 66 Erfreut euch, ihr Herzen

 The violin continues to adorn the singers with its driving semiquaver patterns throughout the movement.

 The voices enter together but with markedly contrasting melodic characteristics.
 The alto (Fear) has sustained notes and appears to be dragging his/her feet—-I feared the gloom of the grave.
-At the same time the tenor (Hope), his vocal line taken directly from the violin′s opening bar, is assertive and contradictory—-he feared it not!
+At the same time the tenor (Hope), his vocal line taken directly from the violin′s opening bar, is assertive and contradictory—-I will triumph and fear it not!
 The same conflict of view is also subsequently expressed about the certainty of salvation.
 Musical accord seems to come quickly, however, for as early as bar 14 the alto line takes on the same character as that of the tenor and mutual agreement appears to have been reached.
 The whole process is repeated before a return of the violin ritornello theme completes the first section.

 The middle section is a confirmation that all is well and that no matter what the wrath of my enemies may be, I shall triumph in God.
 The notion of the victory of Hope over Fear is the central one, marked by one of the longest double melismas in the canon (from bar 56).
 A particular point of interest is the use of the sustained, repeated notes, first heard in the alto, now in the tenor line (bars 51-4).
 It seems very likely that Bach had a chorale melody in mind that he was quoting, here set to the words—-my heart is full of comfort.
 Many German chorales make a feature of repeated notes and one cannot be certain which one he was thinking of.
 A good contender might be Keinen hat Gott verlassen—-God has forsaken no-one.
 The text is obviously appropriate and the tenor line (51-2) is an almost exact repetition of its first phrase.